Vishal422/Bikewala/README.md

 Lets start projects,

-The first step is create a create folder and create conda environment
+The first step is create a create folder and create conda environment Then set the Path of the folder with file
+Then create a new file which Jupyter notebook

 1. Import all library’s   which have we need
 •	import pandas as pd
 •	import NumPy as np